rooharrigan/api_testing/README.md

-## An Introduction to the Slack API: Easy-Peasy Incoming Webhooks check it out
+## An Introduction to the Slack API: Easy-Peasy Incoming Webhooks

 This repo contains a starting point for exploring the Slack APIs using incoming webhooks.
 It's a simple app written in Python using Flask.